mffseal/My-RPC/README.md

 # My-RPC

-A small and simple implement of roc framework.
+A small and simple implement of rpc framework.

 ## OSCS